At STO Union, we explore how the ancient art form called Theatre is being transformed with time.

 We are all Makers

 In a series of small, short pieces made right in the first years of STO Union’s operations, Nadia had already defined what her primary interest in making performances was: YOU.

 In Dog meets Bone (1992), Nadia placed a dog bone at the end of a long runway, right at the edge of where the stage meets the audience.
 Slowly and with total commitment, Zoot the border collie dragged Nadia by his leash from the back wall of the stage to the end of the runway where, right after he crossed the audience/stage divide, he reached out and took his bone.
 In Kiss Me (1995) Nadia sat onstage and repeated “kiss me” to the audience.
-It took about 90 seconds before the fourth wall was broken and about half a dozen people came onstage for a kiss, breaking the fourth wall and the taboo that an audience must ‘behave’.
+It took a few seconds before the fourth wall was broken and about half a dozen people came onstage for a kiss, breaking the fourth wall and the taboo that an audience must ‘behave’.
 In both of these small demonstrations, Nadia defines what is in all of her body of work: desire and specifically the desire to break through the thing that holds us apart.

 The questions she asked in the 90’s have evolved to where the ‘audience’ are now fully ‘makers’ at STO Union, the fourth wall is fully breached, there is no ‘us’(artists) and ‘them’ (audience).
 Our community collaborations like The Twilight Parade, Super Ego Out Loud and Intersections continue our explorations into the public as makers, and the role that making things together has on the health of communities, as does our co-production with Carte Blanche’s Constituons! which has the public become the writers of a constitution for Quebec.

 This is a special, one time program with a big purpose.